debbiect246/healthy-planet/README.md

 ### Languages

-* We used[bootstrap 5](https://getbootstrap.com/) for responsiveness.
+* [Bootstrap 5](https://getbootstrap.com/) used for styling and responsiveness.

-* generating web pages from HTML templates with [Jinja](https://jinja.palletsprojects.com/)
+* [Jinja](https://jinja.palletsprojects.com/) used to generate web pages from HTML templates.

-* [python ](https://www.python.org/)is a programming language widely used on the internet with web frameworks to create apps.
+* [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/) used for the application backend.

-* [html ](https://devdocs.io/html/)stands for HyperText MarkUp Language and is used to put content and structure on a web page.
+* [HTML](https://devdocs.io/html/) stands for HyperText MarkUp Language and is used to put content and structure on a web page.

 * [CSS](https://devdocs.io/css/) stands for cascading style sheets and is used to style a webpage.

-* [Javascript ](https://www.w3schools.com/js/DEFAULT.asp)is used to implement interactivity on the site.
+* [Javascript](https://www.w3schools.com/js/DEFAULT.asp) is used to implement interactivity on the site.

 ## Testing